 This is a summary of the history of Sant Jordi.
 Now it’s up to you, reader, to make your own Sant Jordi story.

-So, this year, #stayhome but celebrate Sant Jordi.
-Draw a rose and dedicate a book.
-For your lover, of for anyone you want to tell how important it is to you.
+Don’t stop offering a rose or a book to your lover, or for anyone you want to tell how important it is to you.
 Or for yourself.
 Because we all deserve a rose and a book, at least once a year.

-In the meantime, when we can leave home, do you want to take a walk with us through the Gothic Quarter and find some of the many representations of Sant Jordi that decorate its buildings?
+And when we can travel again, do you want to take a walk with us through the Gothic Quarter and find some of the many representations of Sant Jordi that decorate its buildings?
 Or, if you prefer, spending the day outside Barcelona to find the traces of Sant Jordi in the territory.
 You can go to Montblanc to know the place where everything happened.